 The Browning Damascus Classic Fighter

-In 1983 Browning approached the Seki knife Ichiro Hattori with an idea to make a one time Limited Edition Double Edge Damascus Hunter and Classic Damascus Fighter based on Gil Hibben’s designs.
+In 1983 Browning approached the Talented Seki, Japan knife maker Ichiro Hattori with an idea to make a one time Limited Edition Double Edge Damascus Hunter and Classic Damascus Fighter based on Gil Hibben’s designs.
 Up to that time the making of a Damascus blade involved the forge welding of iron and steel in alternating layers that often resulted in a costly and not very rust resistant final product.
 To meet Browning's requirement a new kind of Damascus was created; not using iron, but stainless steel and nickel silver forge welded in 200 layers.
 The blade has a full tang which extends through an exotic cocobolo wood handle.
 The hilt, end cap and spacers embellishing the handle are all polished nickel silver.
 The entire knife itself is 7-3/4 inches long.
 The Damascus blade itself is 3-3/4 inches long and consists of over 200 separate layers.
-And, like a fingerprint, no two blades look exactly alike.
+Like a fingerprint, no two blades look exactly alike.

 The Browning Double Edge Damascus Hunter appeared on the cover of The Gun Digest "Book of Knives" 3rd Edition in 1988.